n4bi10p/intelligit/README.md

     *   Open your browser to `http://localhost:3000` (or the port specified).

 2.  **VS Code Extension (Primary Mode of Operation)**:
-    *   Open the `gitagent-pr/` (root) folder OR `gitagent-pr/intelligit/` folder as the workspace in VS Code.
+    *   Open the project root folder (`intelligit/`) in VS Code.
-        *   If opening the root, ensure your launch configuration targets the extension.
-        *   If opening `intelligit/`, this is more straightforward for extension development.
     *   **Launch the Extension**:
         *   Press `F5` or go to "Run" > "Start Debugging".
 This will open a new VS Code window (Extension Development Host) with the `intelligit` extension running.
+        (Ensure your VS Code launch configuration in `.vscode/launch.json` at the project root correctly points to the extension if you have multiple launch configs).
     *   **Accessing the Task Board**:
         *   Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
-        *   Run the command that activates the webview (e.g., "IntelliGit: Show Tasks Board" - check `intelligit/package.json` for the exact command title).
+        *   Run the command that activates the webview (e.g., "IntelliGit: Show Tasks Board" - check `intelligit/intelligit/package.json` for the exact command title).

 ## Building for Production

 1.  **Web Application**:
-    *   From the root directory (`gitagent-pr/`):
+    *   From the root directory (`intelligit/`):
         ```bash
         npm run build
         # or